 Library Celebrates Reagan’s Birthday

-Nancy Reagan said Friday on CNN’s ``Larry King Live″ that her husband _ diagnosed with Alzheimer’s disease in 1994 _ was ``doing as well as can be expected″ considering the disease is progressive.
+Nancy Reagan said Friday on CNN’s ``Larry King Live″ show that her husband _ diagnosed with Alzheimer’s disease in 1994 _ was ``doing as well as can be expected″ considering the disease is progressive.

 None of Reagan’s relatives attended the event, but Nancy Reagan’s bright red 1970 Ford Custom Ranch Wagon was on display.

-Other cars were presented in the context of Reagan’s life, including a Ford Roadster Deluxe with a rumble seat from 1932, the year he graduated from college; a Chevrolet pickup truck from 1937, the year he worked on his first movie ``Love is on the Air″; and a Rolls Royce silver Wraith Coupe from 1952, the year he and Nancy married.
+The library described the autos in the context of Reagan’s life, including a Ford Roadster Deluxe with a rumble seat from 1932, the year he graduated from college; a Chevrolet pickup truck from 1937, the year he worked on his first movie ``Love is on the Air″; and a Rolls Royce silver Wraith Coupe from 1952, the year he and Nancy married.